AI Content Policy

 Principles:

-• Aggregated only: Individual student data never shown to schools
+Aggregated only: Individual learner data never shown to schools

-• Anonymization minimum: 10+ students required for any school-level statistic
+Anonymization minimum: 10+ learners required for any school-level statistic

 Principles:

-• ❌ No using student data to train general-purpose AI models
+❌ No using learner data to train general-purpose AI models

 4. CONTENT GENERATION GUIDELINES